Cold brew tea is not the same as brewing it hot and letting it cool.

 When you brew tea with cold water, the sweetness will surprise you.
 It’s so sweet you won’t even need to add honey, sugar, or any other type of sweetener, even if you don’t usually like green tea and find yourself looking for ways to make it taste better.

 Tannins are also what can increase acidity in the stomach and cause digestive problems in some people who are especially sensitive.
-Cold tea allows them to enjoy the benefits of tea without getting the upset stomach, even if they drink green tea on an empty stomach.
+If tea makes you nauseous, cold tea can allows you to enjoy the benefits of tea without getting the upset stomach, even if you drink green tea on an empty stomach.

 Aside from less caffeine, being easier on your stomach, and a sweeter taste, the other benefit of drinking your tea cold is the fact that it contains more antioxidants than hot tea.

 Using hot water to brew your tea actually ends up destroying some of the catechins, which are chemicals that have antioxidant properties.
 When you use cold water, it can extract the catechins without damaging them.

 While any type of green tea is good for you, when you brew it with cold water, you enjoy even more of the anti-aging, disease-fighting properties than if you brew and drink it hot.

 Did you know that drinking tea can help to keep you hydrated?

 Although many people believe caffeine can cause extreme dehydration, there is plenty of evidence available that disputes this claim.
 Caffeinated drinks such as tea can actually contribute to your daily fluid requirement.